ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/adding_a_recipe.rst

 .. include:: ../common.txt

-**Please note:** Before you follow these steps to add your recipe, you must be able to successfully run it with ESMValtool without error.
+**Please note:** Before you follow these steps to add your recipe, you must be able to successfully run it on your compute server for your site.
+You should be able to find this in your site specific ``.cylc`` file in the site directory .

 * Run ESMValTool locally with your recipe, make sure to take note of the memory and time expenditure provided by the terminal output::